-There are seven counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior permit application in 2022 (see pages 16 and 20).
-Two wildlife management areas (WMAs), National Forest in Randolph and Pocahontas counties, National Forest and State Land in Nicholas and Webster counties, and two state forests (SFs) have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 20).
-To be eligible to hunt in one of these counties or on one of these WMAs, portions of National Forest or SFs, an application must be submitted online by August 12, 2022.
+There are seven counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior permit application in 2023 (see pages 16 and 20).
+Two wildlife management areas, National Forest in Randolph and Pocahontas counties, National Forest and State Land in Nicholas and Webster counties, and two state forests have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 20).
+To be eligible to hunt in one of these counties or on one of these WMAs, portions of National Forest or state forests, an application must be submitted online by Aug.
+11, 2023.
 Resident landowners do not need a permit to hunt on their own land.
-Successful applicants will receive notification from the DNR by mail and applicants can check online at WVdnr.gov beginning August 20.
+Successful applicants will receive notification from the WVDNR by mail and applicants can check online at WVdnr.gov beginning August 20.
 See pages 18, 19 and 20 for antlerless regulations on WMAs and other public lands.